vaibhavverulkar08/vaibhavverulkar08/README.md

 - Manual Testing: I excel in creating comprehensive test plans, executing test cases, and identifying software defects with a keen eye for detail.
 Ensuring that every feature meets the specified requirements is my top priority.

-- Test Automation: I'm proficient in various test automation frameworks and tools, such as Selenium, Appium, etc. Harnessing the power of automation to increase test coverage and efficiency is what drives me.
+- Test Automation: I'm proficient in various test automation frameworks and tools, such as Selenium Webdriver, Appium, etc. Harnessing the power of automation to increase test coverage and efficiency is what drives me.

+- Basic Knowledge of C, C++ ,Java programming Languages.

+- Knowledge in Web Services , Rest Assured Framkework.

+- Hands on Practiced in API Testing using Postman Tool.

 📈 Continuous learning and improvement are the cornerstones of my approach to testing.
 I'm always on the lookout for emerging testing trends and technologies to stay at the forefront of the industry.